AiwNexT/Reactive-coroutines/README.md

 }, Workers.ui())
 ```

 Then you can subscribe to it and receive results asynchronously.
-You can create as many subscriptions as you wish.
+You can add as many subscribers as you wish.
 Each of them will be executed with the appropriate worker.

 ```Kotlin
 subscription.subscribe(object : Subscriber<String> {